bence-toth/cv-and-motivation-letter/README.md

 ## Trivia

 This project was created with the purpose of getting exported in PDF format by a web browser, and nothing more.
-In all honesty, it was a just lot easier for me to create my CV this way than using software where I get to use my mouse more than my keyboard, and I also find the this easier to update.
+In all honesty, it was a just lot easier for me to create my CV this way than using software where I get to use my mouse more than my keyboard, and I also find this easier to update.

 ## May I use this for my CV?